 Thanks for visiting.

 Nairobi is the usual landing spot and starting point for safaris in Kenya.
 If you have the time, you can start off your trip with a day in Nairobi, experiencing Africa’s unique wildlife at the various local animal sanctuaries.
 Here are my recommendations for Nairobi day trips.
-Continue reading “Ideas for Nairobi Day Trips – Up Close and Personal With Africa’s Wildlife”
+Continue reading “My 3 Favorite Nairobi Day Trips – Up Close and Personal With Africa’s Unique Wildlife”

 One of the Rothschilds giraffes at Nairobi’s Giraffe Center checks out the other side of my African inspired quilt.
 Couldn’t tell if he liked it or not.